 - Solicitation – requires someone to offer or agree to give something of value to another person with the intent that person commit a crime or other unlawful act.

 - Attempt – basically requires a person to have the intent to commit a crime and doing more than “mere preparation,” or the planning stages of the crime, but not actually finish committing the crime.

-Nevada Rules and Regulations About Conspiracy
+Conspiracy Rules and Regulations in Nevada

 Under Nevada Revised Statutes, section 199.480, conspiracy is an agreement between two people to commit any of the following crimes: